BloomTech-Labs/miracle-messages-be/README.md

  *MUST HAVE PostgreSQL installed and working

- **If you dont have postgres follow this link
- (Follow directions until you're able to get into psql utility after the 1st command on step 3 "psql postgres"): https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb
+ **If you dont have postgres follow this link MACS ONLY (Follow directions until you're able to get into psql utility after the 1st command on step 3 "psql postgres"): https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb